jsambrook/common-sense/_posts/2023-10-06-a-powerful-reframe.md

 My new frame, which I didn't come to immediately, is "I cannot be harmed by anything that happens to me."

+Pretty bold statement, I know.
+You might be thinking "Yeah, right."
+Nevertheless, this is my deep belief, and it's had a profound effect on my life.

 If you're a Theory of Constraints geek like I am, you might notice how the new frame is essentially a perfect inversion of my old frame.
 How often, when we use the TOC Thinking Processes, do we take an